Radioactive capsule that fell off truck found in Australia

 The capsule got lost while being transported between a desert mine site and Perth on Jan.
 10. The truck transporting the capsule arrived at a Perth depot on Jan.
 16. Emergency services were notified of the missing capsule on Jan.
 25.

-The chief executive of the mining giant Rio Tinto Iron Ore, Simon Trott, has apologized for the incident.
+The chief executive of the mining giant Rio Tinto Iron Ore, Simon Trott, has apologized for the incident and expressed gratitude for the find.

+“A pretty incredible recovery when you think of the distances involved, and also the remoteness of the terrain, and I think that really speaks to the tenacity of all those who were involved in the search,” Trott said.

+“The simple fact is this device should never have been lost.
+We’re sorry that that has occurred and we’re sorry for the concern that that has caused within the Western Australian community,” Trott added.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.